Doctoral Programme in Physical and Chemical Sciences - Admission Criteria and Instructions for Applicants

 - Make sure you are eligible to apply for a study right in the Faculty of Science, or in the Faculty of Technology

 - In spring call it is possible to apply for a right to pursue a doctoral degree

-- An applicant has to agree with a supervisor and a research director about supervision and research plan before the application can be made.
-This means that you must contact a potential supervisor and make a supervision plan and a research plan in collaboration with her/him.
+- An applicant has to agree with supervisors and a research director about supervision and research plan before the application can be made.
+This means that you must contact potential supervisors and make a supervision plan and a research plan in collaboration with them.

 - In the autumn call it is possible to apply for both a right to pursue a doctoral degree and a funded doctoral candidate position.

 - The application process of having the right to pursue a doctoral degree has two application phases: In the first phase an applicant leaves her/his application and attachments to the electronic application form.
 The steering committee of the doctoral programme assesses the first round applications.
 The particular assessment criteria is stated in the call for applications in question.
-Best applicants will be invited to the second phase and the steering committee will suggest them a supervisor.
+Best applicants will be invited to the second phase and the steering committee will suggest them supervisors.
 The second phase application includes a research and a supervision plan.
-An applicant will prepare these documents in collaboration with a supervisor.
+An applicant will prepare these documents in collaboration with supervisors.

 - Prepare a funding plan as a right to study does not include funding or scholarship from the University